shivagyaworld/LodCam/README.md

 ```
 $ bash ./lodcam.sh
 ```
-well you get the link, copy the and share to your victim.
+Select Port 2, because some time port 1 doesn't work Now, Wait for some time. well you get the link, copy the and share to your victim.

 ### Subscribe To our Youtube Channel